HackIllinois/api/documentation/docs/reference/api-writers/documentation-system.md

 # Documentation System

 We use [MkDocs](https://www.mkdocs.org/) for our documentation, and host at [HackIllinois API Docs](https://docs.api.hackillinois.org).
-MkDocs is a Python module generates a static website, and/or a live-reloading server, from our Markdown-based documentation.
-It relies on a configuration file called `mkdocs.yml`, that is located the `documentation`.
+MkDocs is a Python module which generates a static website, and/or a live-reloading server, from our Markdown-based documentation.
+It relies on a configuration file called `mkdocs.yml`, that is located in the `documentation` folder.
 This configuration file can be used to specify the theme as well as menu structure of the documentation.

 ## Commands
 Here are the commands that can be used for interfacing with MkDocs.